ziotom78/raytracing_course/tomasi-ray-tracing-06b.md

 -   It is a term that indicates a working method in which improvements and code changes are incorporated as soon as possible into the `master` branch.

--   Before they can be incorporated, it is necessary to be certain of their quality!
+-   Before they can be incorporated, it is necessary to be 100% sure of their quality!

 -   A CI build consists of creating a virtual machine on which a «clean» operating system is installed and on which the code is installed, compiled, and the tests are run.

--   At the end of the test execution, the virtual machine is deleted; if the CI build is run again, it starts over.
+-   At the end of the test execution, the virtual machine is deleted; if the CI build is run again, everything starts over.

 # Advantages of CI builds